Disease Specific Care Certification

 - How patients and their caregivers are educated and prepared for discharge.

-Reviewers also will validate that evidence-based guidelines are incorporated into daily clinical practices.
+Reviewers also will validate that evidence-based guidelines for clinical care are incorporated into daily clinical practices.
 The on-site review will include the use of the tracer methodology — the cornerstone of The Joint Commission’s on-site certification process.
 The objectives of the tracer methodology include:

 - Following the experience of care for patients through the program’s entire continuum of care.